StefanDeWolfe/PythonProjects/README.md

 Included is:
 * A set of take home problems and live coding sessions I created as a part of my Delphix interviews.
 * A .feature file with test cases for a mock "admin role invites new user" feature.
+* An example of the classic FizzBuzz problem.
+Done from memory and within 30 minutes.

 # Personal Projects
 Included is a Utility set for the Mongoose 2nd ed Traveller and/or Cepheus Engine RPG.